 We are it.
 The staves don’t look like they are growing naturally out of the ground, but they are standing upright and seem to be sturdy enough to hold up a bough of flowers and fruit.
 This is the first demonstration of our natural Will, conformed to a purpose.
 We see the effects of our Will in reality.
 The flowers might be roses, an indication of our passion, blooming.
 And the fruit might be oranges, a solar symbol indicating “right” use of power and Will to the benefit of the group.
+And here, we have another oblique connection to the The Magician card, just like in the Two of Wands.
+This arbor is the simplest type of structure or shelter, but it is a real world demonstration of our desire to express our Will.
 Perhaps we pass under this bough, like a gate of initiation.

 As we pass through this structure, we pause to look back over our shoulder.
 Beyond the structure, we see two people.
 Both wear flower crowns that obscure parts of their faces.
 One has a blue shawl, one burgundy, but both wear white robes underneath.
 We see these previous versions of ourselves, still dreaming, still planning, innocent in their knowledge of the world.
 They wave bouquets, sending us off with blessings and good wishes.
 Behind them is the castle.
 We can even see the stretch of wall where we once stood and mused, “what if?”
 Looking back at where we were, having crossed over the bridge with only this small amount of planning and action, we can already feel removed and distant from our old life.